FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

 for repeatability.
 The 0.5 value is still preferred due to explainability using median.

-It is possible that the conditional throughput values (with non-zero goal loss ratio) are better for repeatability than the relevant lower bound values.
+It is possible that the Conditional Throughput values (with non-zero goal loss ratio) are better for repeatability than the Relevant Lower Bound values.
-This is especially for implementations which pick load from a small set of discrete values, as that hides small variances in relevant lower bound values other implementations may find.
+This is especially for implementations which pick load from a small set of discrete values, as that hides small variances in Relevant Lower Bound values other implementations may find.

 Implementations focusing on shortening the overall search time